 Some men see the suit as simply uniform.
 Something they are forced to wear for work, a cage for their fashion personality to break free from on a weekend.
-Here at AGR, we love suits, with a passion.
-For us and many other men, the dream of a walk-in wardrobe of tailored suits is an aspirational if somewhat elusive one.
+Here at AGR, we love suits with a passion.
+For us and many other men, the dream of a walk-in wardrobe of tailored suits is aspirational, if somewhat elusive one.

-That doesn’t mean we have to simply make do.
-There is a wealth of formal choice available for men.
-So, we wanted to bring you our choices of the key suits you should have in your wardrobe no matter your budget or individual style choices.
+That doesn't mean we have to make do.
+There is a wealth of formal choices available for men.
+So, we wanted to bring you our choices of the key suits you should have in your wardrobe, no matter your budget or individual style choices.

 A core foundation piece of any man's wardrobe, the navy blue suit can be your formal partner for any occasion.
 Probably the favoured colour of grooms on their wedding day, it can also easily take you from the boardroom to the bar.